18F/content-guide/_pages/content-types/forms.md

 ## Don’t make optional information required

 If a piece of information is optional, label it as such.
 Requiring only the information that’s truly required will save your users time — something all of us can appreciate.
-It’s also a good practice to label optional fields instead of labeling required ones; seeing the optional labels, users will infer that the unlabeled fields are for required information.
+It's also a best practice to label only optional fields or only required fields, depending on which option is less overwhelming.
+For example, if your form has four required fields and one optional field, it would make more sense for you to label the optional field.

 ## Follow accessibility best practices